 The days are longer and the weather is finally nicer, which means more people will be out running.
-Thinking about running that neighborhood 5k or half marathon this summer?
+Thinking about running a virtual 5k or half marathon this summer?
 When deciding between which training program to follow, make sure you don’t forget to incorporate strength training.
 Strength training is believed to help with injury prevention in runners.

 In fact, research shows that a strength training program including resistance and plyometric exercises performed 2–3 times per week for 8–12 weeks is an appropriate strategy to improve speed and form for middle and long distance runners.1 What’s more, runners who performed resistance training three or more times per week were approximately 50 percent less likely to experience a running-related injury.1 The study also showed that the combination of running and resistance training increased both short- and long-term endurance performance in sedentary and trained individuals.

 Based on the facts stated above, it is important to strength train while training for your next run – whether it’s a 5k or 26.2 miles.
 This does not by any means mean that you have to bulk up.
 You just need to make sure you are working the muscles that support you during your run to make you more efficient and less prone to injury.

 Leg raises: Begin lying on your back with one knee bent and your other leg straight.
 Engaging your thigh muscles, slowly lift your straight leg until it is parallel with your other thigh, then lower it back to the starting position and repeat.
 Try to keep your back flat during the exercise and keep your leg straight.
 Complete three sets of 15 and add ankle weights to make it more challenging.

 Sidestepping with resistance: Begin in a standing upright position with a resistance band looped around your ankles.
 Step sideways, maintaining the tension in the band.
 Walk about 10 feet and then repeat in the opposite direction.
 Make sure to keep your feet pointing forward and to keep your trunk upright.